Best equipment supplier to the fitment industry in South Africa For 2009 and 2010

 ONGOING TRAINING: Should your operator change, is the company who supplied you the Equipment prepared to come out to your shop and train the new operator.
 Will there be any cost involved with this?

 INFRASTRUCTURE: Does the company you are purchasing Equipment from have an infrastructure?
-Is there someone at the head office you can contact in regards to pricing issues, service issues, information and advise?
-Do you get regular feed back from the supplier as to what is happening with his Equipment at your branches.
+Is there someone at the head office you can contact in regards to pricing issues, service issues, information and advice?
+Do you get regular feedback from the supplier as to what is happening with his Equipment at your branches.